-Flukes are parasitic flatworms that infect various parts of the body (eg, blood vessels, GI tract, lungs, liver) depending on the species.
+Flukes are parasitic flatworms that infect various parts of the body (eg, blood vessels, gastrointestinal tract, lungs, liver) depending on the species.

-The treatment of choice for opisthorchiasis is
+The treatment of choice for opisthorchiasis is one of the following:

 Infection can be prevented by cooking freshwater fish.